andrewf137/company_test/README.md

     ````
 2. "cd" to project folder.
 3. Run `composer install`.
-4. Create a new file `.env` in the project folder and paste in it the content of `.env.example`.
+4. Create a new file `.env` in the project folder with the contents of `.env.example`.
 Then run `php artisan key:generate`.
 5. Add the following lines at the end of the `.env` file:
     ````
     KANYE_QUOTES_ENDPOINT='https://api.kanye.rest/'